 GoAnywhere includes a secure FTP server (and optional web server) that allows companies and their trading partners to exchange files in a secure environment.
 The on-premises solution includes an enterprise SFTP server, FTPS server, and FTP server with management controls and an audit log reporting function.
 A secure HTTPS server can also be enabled in the solution for ad-hoc file transfers and sending secure mail.
 Using this solution, the medical center is able to maintain local control over trading partner and vendor accounts, permission, and data files.

-"The ability of GoAnywhere to incorporate connections to our SQL Server and other data sources was important in our solution selection," says Schwarze.
+"The ability of GoAnywhere to incorporate connections to our SQL Server and other data sources was important in our solution selection," said Schwarze.
 "This connectivity allows us to eliminate steps in the process by being able to pull or push data directly to a database."

 The biggest integration hurdle the medical center faced was going through the VB scripts to identify schedules, PGP keys, and the correct locations from which to pull data.
-"After a quick installation and a few hours of training we were up to speed," Schwarze says.
+"After a quick installation and a few hours of training we were up to speed," Schwarze said.
 "It only took two to three weeks from installation of the product to the first five FTP projects going into production."
 During the evaluation of the existing FTP process, staff discovered that some steps could be removed from the procedure.
 The medical center was able to eliminate custom processes, and all of that work is now handled within GoAnywhere.

-"By eliminating cut off times for output from SQL jobs, labor hours for SQL developers were cut in half," Schwarze says.
+"By eliminating cut off times for output from SQL jobs, labor hours for SQL developers were cut in half," Schwarze said.
 "FTP administration is now more evenly distributed to handle individual vendor needs.
 The team is able to extract the data, write it out to a vendor's specifications, and PGP encrypt and SFTP the files out with a complete audit log for compliance."

 With a robust, secure MFT solution, the medical center can provide a file transfer service to the enterprise that is more stable and reliable, and completes transfers in less time.
 The Server Team is able to produce a complete FTP package with vendor testing and monitoring in less than a day.